Arbor School Faculty and Staff 2025-2026

 Intermediate & Senior Design (2004 - present)

-Anne first became known to us when she served so beautifully as a mentor for an 8th grade Senior Project in jewelry design and fabrication.
-A long time art instructor at the Multnomah Art Center, Anne was also responsible for K-8 art education at Trinity Lutheran School in NE Portland for two years, and in 2018-19 she taught visual arts and was an academic advisor at Seattle Girls School.
-Her undergraduate work in English and Fine Arts, combined with her exquisite design sense and technical skills make her the perfect teacher to bring Humanities and Science curriculum alive through Design, while bringing new possibilities for artistic exploration and expression to Intermediate and Senior students.
+Annie first became known to us when she served so beautifully as a mentor for an 8th grade Senior Project in jewelry design and fabrication.
+A long time art instructor at the Multnomah Art Center, Annie was also responsible for K-8 art education at Trinity Lutheran School in NE Portland for two years, and in 2018-19 she taught visual arts and was an academic advisor at Seattle Girls School.
+Her undergraduate work in English and Fine Arts, combined with her exquisite design sense and technical skills, make her the perfect teacher to bring Humanities and Science curriculum alive through Design, while also bringing new possibilities for artistic exploration and expression to Intermediate and Senior students.

 Deepa Natarajan